Honouration/Public/README.md

 ![Liveli Hub](liveli_hub.png "Liveli Hub")

 **Hub :**
-The initial visuals of the website are important so I choose a fluid gold and blue colour scheme intended to evoke creativity with functions like login, friends and the main function, review post all in clear view when entering the site.
+The initial visuals of the website are important so I choose a fluid gold and white colour scheme intended to evoke creativity with functions like login, friends and the main function, review post all in clear view when entering the site.
 The point of this layout is to cater to the user with everything they would want to browse and use on our website easily accessible from the moment they load in.

 ![Liveli RecPost](liveli_reccommendedposts.png "Liveli RecPost")